PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

   })
 ```

 Concordant performs service discovery based on how it's environment is configured.
 If a DNS_HOST environment variable is present Concordant will query this server directly.
-In a production environment, if this variable if not present, Concordant will use the system configured DNS infrastructure as opposed to a direct lookup.
+In a production environment, if this variable is not present, Concordant will use the system configured DNS infrastructure as opposed to a direct lookup.
 This of course means that the application code does not need to take this into account, the environment differences between development and production are encapsulated within the `concordant` module for us.

 The hostname that we are passing to the Concordant module looks a little long.
 This is the standard format for Kubernetes DNS based lookups and it follows a well defined schema: